chadequate/summit-stock-portfolio/README.md

 ### phase 2

-Okay, right off the bat this is moving in a different direction than I imagined, but still seems fairly straight forward.
+Okay, right off the bat this is moving in a different direction than I expected, but still seems fairly straight forward.
 Interestingly the links to Alphavantage.co and it's Quote Endpoint don't work for me in the PDF viewer I'm using, but I won't spend any time figuring that out just yet since the context seems clear.

 Initail thoughts based on details pulled from the first paragraph